selwynpolit/d9book/book/entities.md

 ## Creating custom entity types

-Defining your own content entity types is often needed when content you want to model within Drupal doesn't fit with an out of the box entity.
+Defining your own content entity types can be useful when content you want to model within Drupal doesn't fit with an out of the box entity.
+One good use case is storing quiz/test results for a user; it gives a lot of control over how the data is stored and presented without polluting an existing core content entity.
+Other examples in contributed modules include: [Product](https://git.drupalcode.org/project/commerce/-/blob/3.x/modules/product/src/Entity/Product.php) in [Drupal Commerce](https://www.drupal.org/project/commerce), and [Redirect entity](https://git.drupalcode.org/project/redirect/-/blob/8.x-1.x/src/Entity/Redirect.php) in [Redirect](https://www.drupal.org/project/redirect).

 Defining a custom content entity type from scratch is a long winded and error prone task, thus it is far easier to start by using a tool such as [Drush](/drush) to kick off your new entity type.